Widening “The Gap” – 6 Ways to Enrich the In-Between States

 When you find, yourself needing “time to think”, you are searching for The Gap.
 When you feel overwhelmed by life, The Gap is the place to unravel.
 The Gap is a private inner sanctuary where you can retreat, rest, restore and create.

-How do you enter The Gap?
-And, how can you widen the space of The Gap to experience the depth to which your soul wants to go?
+How do you spend time in The Gap?
+How might you widen the space of The Gap to experience the depth to which your soul wants to go?

 - Meditation is one of the most effective tools we have for entering The Gap.
 Most of the time, our mind is caught up in thoughts, emotions, and memories.
 Meditation takes you beyond the noise and into the stillness of consciousness.
 There are so many tools available today to help you quiet your busy mind and enter The Gap.